Brew-haha: Yelich, Rodgers chug at Bucks game

 This time @DavidBakhtiari has a chugging competition with a fan!! 😂 pic.twitter.com/GfxFMnfpHX

-Yelich was a bit faster than Rodgers, but the QB wasn't impressed and indicated that Yelich's cup had been slightly less than full.
+Yelich was a bit faster than Rodgers, but the quarterback wasn't impressed and indicated that Yelich's cup had been slightly less than full.

 In Wisconsin MVP's crush beers. @ChristianYelich | #FearTheDeer pic.twitter.com/qTnMl4K3eN— Milwaukee Bucks (@Bucks) May 24, 2019